 If a comment contains any type of threatening, emergency or potentially harmful verbiage, towards me, the commenter themselves or another commenter, I will retain the comment and identifying information and report to the proper authorities without delay.

 I do not share, sell or otherwise utilize your personal information.

-You may request deletion of all of your personal information from the blog and from WordPress by contacting me at Roberta@dnaexplain.com or WordPress directly at firstname.lastname@example.org.
+You may request deletion of your personal information, meaning comments, from the blog and from WordPress by contacting me at Roberta@dnaexplain.com or WordPress directly at firstname.lastname@example.org.

 Have you contacted me and WordPress both and you’re still unhappy?
 EU residents have the right to make a complaint to a government supervisory authority.
 I know that’s not going to happen, but I have to tell you just the same!

 DNA-Explain does not utilize cookies, but WordPress, Paypal or analytics tools may utilize cookies.
 When using this site, a banner will be seen at the bottom of the blog page that states that if a visitor continues to utilize the site, they are accepting the usage of cookies.
 A link is provided to WordPress to understand their usage of cookies.

 This site is a standard WordPress hosted site, not a custom site, and utilizes WordPress features, functions and tools.